Last updated 04-May-2022

 Your Tesla loses range when parked caused by something called "Vampire battery drain" or just "Vampire drain".
 This can vary from a few miles per day to quite significant amounts depending on the settings in the car and can be a problem if leaving your car while on holiday.
 This guide tells you how you can minimise Tesla vampire drain.

 Your Tesla never completely goes to sleep.
-It contains lots of computer systems that do various function from monitoring the health of the battery, listening to see if Tesla are trying to connect to the car over the air, being ready to open the doors when you walk up to the car.
+It contains lots of computer systems that do various functions from monitoring the health of the battery, listening to see if Tesla are trying to connect to the car over the air, being ready to open the doors when you walk up to the car or running Sentry Mode to record anybody approaching your car.
 The number of computer systems that are running can vary when the car is parked and the trade off it usually between responsiveness of the car and the amount of power consumed.
 You may sometimes see the car say "powering up" or your the App saying "Waking up car", essentially you are waiting for the relevant computer to fire up.

-Most of the time this isn't really a problem as the loss is relativity small over a short period of time and many people plug in to charge over night and do not see the impact of vampire drain although over the course of a year it can be quite considerable.
+Most of the time this isn't really a problem as the loss is relativity small over a short period of time and many people plug in to charge over night and do not see the impact of vampire drain.
+Over the course of a year it can however add up and be quite considerable.
 Where the issue is most noticeable is when leaving the car for more than a couple of days and not on charge.
 A typical example might be at an airport long stay car park when going off on a 2 week vacation.
 The wrong settings could mean you return to a flat battery.
 This has also become more of a problem with the introduction of features like sentry mode and the increased number of 3rd party applications that may keep pinging the car and are not good at respecting the car going to sleep.

 Note 1: Discharging the HV (main) Battery to 0% may permanently damage it.
 To protect against a complete discharge the car will go into self protection mode but even this has a finite duration of a couple of months and would need charging before use.